GSTT-CSC/QMS-Template/README.md

 individual project repo's.
 Another fantastic company who build SaMD/AIaMD for FDA approval in the US.

-- [**All past and present CSC team members**](https://gstt-csc.github.io/team.html) who have contributed to the development of this QMS, and your effort to get it off the ground and supporting it as a team over the last 4 years.
+- [**All past and present CSC team members**](https://gstt-csc.github.io/team.html) who have contributed to the development of this QMS, and your effort to get it off the ground and supporting it as a team.

 ---
 ### Useful links